 11. Referee’s whistle

 The referee carries the whistle with them at all times.
-Often attached to their wrist with a strap.
+It is often attached to their wrist with a strap.
 The whistle is an important tool for the referee to use when communicating with players on the field.
 It helps them to understand what is happening and what is expected of them.

-Being able to accurately keep time during a game of soccer is one of the more important jobs for a referee.
+Being able to accurately keep time during a soccer game is one of the more important jobs for a referee.
 To do this, they need to have a reliable timer or watch with them throughout the game.

 A watch or some other type of timepiece is a critical piece of equipment for the referee.

 If you’ve ever considered refereeing at youth or high school level, you must check out my guide for how to make this happen.
 How to Become a Youth Soccer Referee (Step-by-Step Guide) or How to Become a High School Soccer Referee (Step-by-Step).

 When a referee shows a player a yellow card, it signifies a warning.
 The warning is that if they do something else in the game that deserves another warning, or yellow card, then they will immediately be shown a red card that signifies that they must leave the soccer field straight away and not return for the rest of the game.

 A red card can be shown to a player without them first having been shown a yellow card.
 If the offense is serious enough that the referee decides that they should take no further part in the game, then the referee can show a player a red card straight away.

 It is also common for a referee to carry some paper and a pencil with them to write down which players they have shown a red or yellow card to.
 Otherwise, it can be easy for them to forget.

 For a referee to communicate clearly with the players and coaches what decision they have made concerning an offense, a referee needs to have a red and yellow card with them at all times.